putto11262002/jimmodelai/docs/pm/product_feature_specifications.md

   contained features align with the overall vision, user flows, and MVP scope.
   Reference the `Problem & Opportunity Definition` for the core problem being solved by each Epic and feature.
+- **Single Artifact Output:** All generated Epics, Features, User Stories, Functional Requirements, and Acceptance Criteria **MUST be consolidated into a single markdown file** at `artifacts/product_feature_specification.md`.
+  Structure this file clearly with top-level headings for Epics, then Features, then User Stories.
 - **Epic Definition:** Define Epics as large bodies of work that have a common strategic objective or theme, often spanning multiple features or iterations.
   Each Epic should contribute to a key business outcome.